 It can be scary!

-Not sure when cup is the best to start with?
+Not sure which cup is the best to start with?
 Try taking the menstrual cup quiz from Period Nirvana!
-The Cup Quiz features multiple teen menstrual cup outcomes.
+The Period Nirvana quiz features multiple teen menstrual cup outcomes.